Vadman97/Vadweb/README.txt

 *Improve session management
 *Redo email verification; add age verification based on certain things like trying to upload a ton or email looks fake, not just for everyone after registering
 *   Also maybe make it so if you didn't verify email you can still do things like read posts but not upload?
+*BUG: Fix session expiration, new potential cause: if you do something (logout, click a file) while view.php is still loading...
+*		Looks like this is caused by sessions overloaded by the file listing or by the pictures being too slow to compress via php
+*		Paginate/Ajax loading
+*		Save compressed version of file
+*		USE DELAYS WHEN LOADING FILES?
+*		LOOK AT HOW THE THUMBNAILS ARE GENERATED AND IMPROVE?
+CACHE?
+*		Occurs when clicking/going back while loading files.php
 */

 RANDOM TODO NOTES